Pro Football Hall of Fame: Pros and Cons of Visiting

 The NFL Originated in Canton, Ohio

 The Pro Football Hall of Fame is in Canton, Ohio because the NFL officially formed as a league there in 1920.
-The Canton Bulldogs were part of the NFL at its conception and legendary athlete and player Jim Thorpe played for them.
-Thorpe had previously won the Olympic gold medals for decathlon and pentathlon at the 1912 Olympics in Stockholm, Sweden and also played professional baseball.
+The Canton Bulldogs were part of the NFL during its conception.
+Legendary athlete and player Jim Thorpe played for the Canton Bulldogs.
+Thorpe had previously won the Olympic gold medals for decathlon and pentathlon at the 1912 Olympics in Stockholm, Sweden.
+He also played professional baseball.

 Canton Hotel Recommendation

 We stayed at the historic DoubleTree by Hilton Canton Downtown.
-Many of the hall of fame players stay there during the summer induction ceremony.
+Many of the hall of fame players stay there during the annual summer induction ceremony.
 The hotel features an indoor heated pool, business and fitness center.
 Rooms includes cable TV, coffee maker and desk, hair dryer and ironing board.
-The Classic Car Museum is less than 0.6 mi away and The Pro Football Hall of Fame is 10 minutes’ drive.
+The Classic Car Museum is less than 0.6 mi away.
+The Pro Football Hall of Fame is a 10 minute drive from the DoubleTree by Hilton Canton Downtown.

 The Legendary Career of Jim Thorpe

-As a football player, Jim Thorpe played running back, defensive back, placekicker and punter, which is unthinkable today.
-President Eisenhower, who played against Thorpe in college said of him “Here and there, there are some people who are supremely endowed.
+As a football player, Jim Thorpe played running back, defensive back, placekicker and punter.
+That is unthinkable today.
+President Eisenhower, who played against Thorpe in college said of him: “Here and there, there are some people who are supremely endowed.
 My memory goes back to Jim Thorpe.
 He never practiced in his life, and he could do anything better than any other football player I ever saw.”

 Jim Thorpe is regarded by many sports historians as the greatest American athlete of the 20th century.
-In the room encapsulating the history of professional football in America, there’s a massive bronze statue of Jim Thorpe “The Legend” in the center of the room, superior to all others at the Hall of Fame.
-It’s a testament to not only Thorpe, but to the integral role that Canton continues to play in the United States’ most popular sport, despite being a dying rust belt town that has lost 50% of its population since the 1950’s.
+In the room encapsulating the history of professional football in America, there’s a massive bronze statue of Jim Thorpe “The Legend” in the center of the room.
+The statue is fittingly superior to all others at the Hall of Fame.
+It’s a testament to not only Thorpe, but to the integral role that Canton continues to play in the United States’ most popular sport, despite being a struggling rust belt town that has lost 50% of its population since the 1950’s.

 Jim Thorpe Statue, Pro Football Hall of Fame, Canton